 The regional instability that has followed the Iraq war and the rise of Al-Qaeda has, however, put a strain on the Kurdisch region and still threatens to hit tourism, one of its most successful industries.
 Tourism currently remains remarkably resilient with more and more tourists flocking to Erbil every year, which is unsurprising really, considering the idyllic climate for much of the year, with constant sunshine and only an average of five days of rainfall annually.
 During summer, however, the heat is extreme, making trips away from air-conditioned vehicles and buildings unbearable.

-The future prospects of the local industry - especially its vital Oil & Gas sector - and its economic situation as a whole may be increasingly governed by developments in the rest of the Middle East, but for now Erbil is a city on the rise and rise.
+The future prospects of the Kurdisch region tourist industry and its economic situation as a whole may be increasingly governed by developments in the rest of the Middle East, but for now Erbil is a city on the rise and rise.

 The Kurdistan Region

-The Kurdistan Region is an autonomous region spanning the northern parts of the Federal Republic of Iraq.
+The Kurdistan Region is an autonomous region in federal Iraq.
 It borders Syria to the west, Iran to the east, and Turkey to the north, where fertile plains meet the Zagros mountains, and is traversed by the Tigris, Big Zab, and Little Zab rivers.

 A few facts about the Kurdistan Region in Iraq

-- With a population of currently around 6 million and rapidly increasing, the three governorates of Duhok, Erbil and Sulaimaniyah cover slightly more than 40,000 square kilometres - four times the area of Lebanon and larger than that of the Netherlands and Belgium combined.
+- With a population of currently around 4 million and rapidly increasing, the three governorates of Duhok, Erbil and Suleimaniah cover approximately 40,000 square kilometres - four times the area of Lebanon and larger than that of the Netherlands.